-- (iv) a person whose name is included in a list of interview friends and interpreters; or - (b) for a child- - (i) a parent or guardian of the child; or - (ii) a lawyer acting for the child; or - (iii) a person acting for the child who is employed by an agency whose primary purpose is to provide legal services; or - (iv) if no-one mentioned in subparagraphs (i) to (iii) is available-a relative or friend of the child who is acceptable to the child; or - (v) if the child is an Aborigine or a Torres Strait Islander and no-one mentioned in subparagraphs (i) to (iv) is available-a person whose name is included in the list of interview friends and interpreters; or - (vi) if no-one mentioned in subparagraphs (i) to (v) is available-a justice of the peace other than a justice of the peace who is a member of the Queensland Police Service, or a justice of the peace (commissioner for declarations). - "knife" see the Weapons Act 1990, section 51(5), definition "knife". - "legal aid organisation" means an organisation declared under a regulation to be an organisation that provides legal assistance to Aboriginal people and Torres Strait Islanders. - "list of interview friends and interpreters" means the list of interview friends and interpreters kept by the commissioner under section 105.40 - "listening device" means any instrument, apparatus, equipment or device (other than a hearing aid for persons with an auditory impairment) capable of being used to overhear, record, monitor or listen to a private conversation simultaneously with its taking place. - "make an inquiry" includes find out whether someone is in a place.
+- (a) for an Aborigine or Torres Strait Islander who is at least 17- - (i) a relative or another person chosen by the person; or - (ii) a lawyer acting for the person; or - (iii) a representative of a legal aid organisation; or - (iv) a person whose name is included in a list of interview friends and interpreters; or - (b) for a child- - (i) a parent or guardian of the child; or - (ii) a lawyer acting for the child; or - (iii) a person acting for the child who is employed by an agency whose primary purpose is to provide legal services; or - (iv) if no-one mentioned in subparagraphs (i) to (iii) is available-a relative or friend of the child who is acceptable to the child; or - (v) if the child is an Aborigine or a Torres Strait Islander and noone mentioned in subparagraphs (i) to (iv) is available-a person whose name is included in the list of interview friends and interpreters; or - (vi) if no-one mentioned in subparagraphs (i) to (v) is available-a justice of the peace other than a justice of the peace who is a member of the Queensland Police Service, or a justice of the peace (commissioner for declarations).

+[&]quot;knife" see the Weapons Act 1990, section 51(5), definition "knife".

+- "legal aid organisation" means an organisation declared under a regulation to be an organisation that provides legal assistance to Aboriginal people and Torres Strait Islanders. - "list of interview friends and interpreters" means the list of interview friends and interpreters kept by the commissioner under section 105.49 - 'listening device'' means any instrument, apparatus, equipment or device (other than a hearing aid for persons with an auditory impairment) capable of being used to overhear, record, monitor or listen to a private conversation simultaneously with its taking place. - "make an inquiry" includes find out whether someone is in a place. - "monitor" means- - (a) the public interest monitor appointed under section 79; or - (b) a deputy public interest monitor.50 - "NCA" means the national crime authority established under the National Crime Authority Act 1984 (Cwlth). - "notice to appear" means a notice to appear served under section 40.51 - "notice to produce" see section 32.52 - "organised crime" means an ongoing criminal enterprise to commit serious indictable offences in a systematic way involving a number of people and substantial planning and organisation. - "parliamentary commissioner" see the Criminal Justice Act 1989, section 3.53 - "part 10 application" means an application under part 10 for a surveillance warrant or a covert search warrant or an extension of a surveillance warrant or a covert search warrant.

-Section 105 (List of interview friends and interpreters)
+49 Section 105 (List of interview friends and interpreters)